LearnersGuild/cos/Ceremonies/Deepen_Practice.md

 **Serves Values:** All

 - Discuss a practice and deepen it
-- Reaction round re: accountability with practice
+- Check-in round re: accountability with practice
-- Triads / Diads
+- Triads/Diads
 - Harvest learning in group